ctsit/nacculator/README.md

 * **updateField**

   This filter is used to update fields that already had a value in the REDCap export.
-Currently, only `adcid` is updated to 41.
+Currently, only `adcid` is updated.

 * **removePtid**